-This Alternative Credit Agency Lets Immigrants Bring Their Credit With Them | Fast Company
+This Alternative Credit Agency Lets Immigrants Bring Their Credit With Them

 Traditionally, the credit reporting industry has operated on a nation-by-nation basis.
 There have been no international standards by which bureaus and their financial clients have shared data about customers.
 Each time people have emigrated, they’ve effectively gone back to square one–that is, to having little or no credit score in their adopted countries.

-Based in San Francisco, Nova Credit, is trying to fill the gap.
-For the last two years, it’s reached deals with credit bureaus in 15 countries to create a “credit passport”–a way of porting financial history data across borders.
+Based in San Francisco, Nova Credit is trying to fill the gap.
+For the last two years, it’s pursuing deals with credit bureaus in 15 countries to create a “credit passport”–a way of porting financial history data across borders.
 Its business-to-business dashboard makes immigrants visible once more, translating data stored abroad into a form that can be consumed by banks, telephone companies, and landlords here.

 “The databases are structured differently around the world, they have different standards.
 But, at the end of the day, they’re capturing substantially the same thing.
 It’s a positive or negative about a consumers’ credit information,” Esipov says.

-About 26 million Americans have no credit histories with one of the big three credit bureaus (Equifax, Experian and TransUnion), according to 2016 figures from the Consumer Financial Protection Bureau.
-A further 19 million consumers are “thin file” or “stale file,” meaning their records are either incomplete or too old for the purposes of working up a FICO, VantageScore, or other credit score.
-Blacks, hispanics and people with low incomes make up the largest proportions of these groups.
-Esipov says 10 million immigrants are credit invisible because they’ve only recently arrived in this country and haven’t yet built histories of paying cell phone bills and electric charges.
-Much of this second group may in fact be quite credit worthy, if someone can prove it, he argues.
+About 26 million Americans have no credit histories with one of the big three credit bureaus (Equifax, Experian, and TransUnion), according to 2016 figures from the Consumer Financial Protection Bureau.
+A further 19 million consumers are “thin file” or “stale file,” meaning their records are either incomplete or too old for the purposes of working up a FICO, VantageScore, or another credit score.
+Blacks, Hispanics, and people with low incomes make up the largest proportions of these groups.
+Esipov says 10 million immigrants are credit-invisible because they’ve only recently arrived in this country and haven’t yet built histories of paying cell-phone bills and electric charges.
+Much of this second group may, in fact, be quite creditworthy, if someone can prove it, he argues.

 Esipov says the credit bureaus are failing to serve to this segment because they’ve yet to invest in unconventional data, including data from foreign agencies.
 These days, many of these foreign groups use modern practices akin to U.S. standards, he says; there’s no need to distrust the quality of their information.

-Note: Correction: This article has been updated to reflect the fact that Nova is pursuing deals in 15 countries, but has not yet signed them, and to update the list of countries from which Nova has data.